Skip to Content

 4. Deoksugung Palace

-Highlights of the palace complex include numerous museums and a unique hall with romanesque features which is the first royal palace in Seoul to include European architecture design elements.
+Highlights of the palace complex include numerous museums and a unique hall with romanesque elements.
+This is the first royal palace in Seoul to feature European architecture design elements.

 • Smallest place complex in Seoul so it’s easy to visit